mrtdurdenthe2/replyguytracker/README.md

 1. Download from the Chrome Web Store (coming soon)
 2. Or install manually:
    - Clone this repository, or go to releases and download the zip file, then unzip it
-   - Open Chrome and go to `chrome://extensions`
+   - Open Chrome or whatever browser you use and go to `chrome://extensions`
    - Enable Developer Mode
    - Click "Load unpacked" and select the extension directory

+   Note - wont work with firefox since it doesnt use chromium

 ## Usage